apache/cloudstack-documentation/source/installguide/building_from_source.rst

 ^^^^^^^^^^^^^^^^^^^

-While RPMs is a useful packaging format - it's most easily consumed from Yum repositories over a network.
+While RPMs is a useful packaging format - it's most easily consumed from Yum repositories over a Network.
 The next step is to create a Yum Repo with the finished packages:

 .. parsed-literal::